SathyaBhat/sathyabh.at/content/2009-07-13-celebrating-2-years.md

 type: post
 date: 2009-07-13T02:55:31+00:00
 url: /2009/07/13/celebrating-2-years/
-aktt_notify_twitter:
-  - 'no'

-arkayne-time-post:
-  - "1325713097"
 categories:
   - Life
-  - Views
+  - Opinion
 tags:
   - 3i
   - Chennai
-  - Hassles
-  - Life
   - office
-  - Views
-  - work

 ---
-Couple of days ago, I tweeted this [little message][1]{#aptureLink_lnXlscR4cW}.
+Couple of days ago, I tweeted this [little message][1].
 July 9, 2007 is a red letter day for me - for that was the day I started my career as a working professional.
 As I tweeted that, I was greeted over IM by few of my friends and colleagues.
 It didn't strike me much as soon as I tweeted, but few hours later I was just amazed as to how fast time has gone by - and how far I've come.
 To think, I applied for this position as an afterthought ("should I really ?
 Well..").
 That got me into nostalgia mode.

 <!--more-->